Understanding Working Capital Lines of Credit

 Yes.
 With a working capital loan, you receive the full amount of the loan upfront and then repay it (plus interest) in regular installments over the term of the loan.

 A working capital line of credit, by contrast, gives you access to a certain credit limit.
-You can take what you need (up to your credit limit) as you need it, and only pay interest on the amount you borrow.
+You can take what you need (up to your credit limit), and only pay interest on the amount you borrow.
 Once you repay the funds, they are available to borrow again.

 How are working capital loans and term loans different?